 Even supplemental insurance policies have extra expenses.
 Some Medigap and Medicare Advantage plans have out-of-pocket limits.
-For example, Medigap plans K & L have a limit of $6,220 and $3,110, respectively, in 2021.3 Seniors should estimate their typical annual medical expenses to get the policy that is closest.
-Use Medicare's out-of-pocket cost estimator to get anidea.4
+For example, Medigap Plans K and L have a limit of $6,220 and $3,110, respectively, in 2021.3 niors should estimate their typical annual medical expenses to get the policy that is closest.
+Use Medicare's out-of-pocket cost estimator to get an idea.4

 You can apply for Medigap at any time.
 However, seniors can only receive guaranteed Medigap coverage during their six-month Medigap open enrollment period.
 The clock automatically starts the month you turn 65 and enroll in Medicare Parts A and B. After that, you may not be able to get Medigap if you don't meet insurers' underwriting requirements.5 Prices also go up after open enrollment ends.
 To get the best Medigap prices and options, sign up during the Medigap open enrollment period.

-There are three main eligibility periods to enroll in or switch Medicare Advantage plans:
+There are three main eligibility periods to enroll in or switch to a Medicare Advantage plan:

-Yes, you can switch from Medicare Advantage to Medigap or vise versa if you decide that one fits your needs better than the other after enrolling.
+Yes, you can switch from Medicare Advantage to Medigap or vice versa if you decide that one fits your needs better than the other after enrolling.
 However, you cannot be enrolled in both Medigap and Medicare Advantage at the same time.
-Why switch?

 How to switch will depend on which plan you're starting with.

-Seniors with Medicare Advantage can change over to Medigap during specific times of the year:
+Individuals with Medicare Advantage can change over to Medigap during specific times of the year.